tgunr/mcpm.sh/docs/router_tech_design.md

 ### Downstream Connections (Router as Client)

-1. Router creates persistent connections to downstream MCP servers using STDIO or SSE
+1. Router creates persistent connections to downstream MCP servers using STDIO or remote (Streamable HTTP/SSE)
 2. Connections are maintained regardless of upstream client presence
 3. Server capabilities are fetched and aggregated with namespacing
 4. Connections are managed through the `ServerConnection` class